firedev/firedev.github.io/_posts/2015-10-17-functional-service-objects-on-rails.md

 end
 ```

-Let's keep the `User` API unchanged so this is a true refactoring:
+We keep the `User` API unchanged so this is a true refactoring:

 ```ruby
 class User